-Plan One:

-Pay net amount due by August 1 of the fall semester or by January 1 for the spring semester.
-The net amount due represents total charges, less any scholarships, grants, or student loans confirmed by the Financial Aid Office.
+\Plan One: Pay net amount due by August 1st for the fall semester or by January 1st for the spring semester.
+Net amount due represents total charges, less any scholarships, grants or student loans confirmed by the Financial Aid Office.
 Sterling College accepts Visa, Discover, and MasterCard.
-Online payments may be made through the secure student portal by selecting "Pay on My Account" located in the student account information.
+Online payments may be paid through the secure student portal by selecting Pay on My Account located in the student account information.

-Plan Two:

-Enroll in a tuition payment plan that spreads net amount due over each semester.
-Sterling College partners with Tuition Management Systems (TMS) https://sterling.afford.com.
-The annual fee is \$75.00, and semester fee is \$50.00.
-All TMS payment plans end in April.
+\\Plan Two: Enroll in a college payment plan that spreads net amount due over the academic year or by semester.
+New beginning 2020-2021, TMS has changed to Nelnet.
+Please visit our landing page with easy instructions, http://mycollegepaymentplan.com/sterling-college/.
+Payments can be set up as early as May.
+The yearly fee is \$75.00 and semester fee is \$50.00.
+There is no interest or late fees.
+All Nelnet college payment plans end in April.

-Plan Three:

-Pay net amount using any Alternative Loans or Parent Plus loan.
-All paperwork must be received in the Financial Aid Office by August 1 for fall or January 1 for spring.
+\\\Plan Three: Pay net amount using any Alternative Loans.
+All paperwork must be received in the Financial Aid Office by August 1st for fall or January 1st for spring.
 THIS IS VERY IMPORTANT!